Tribal Professionals Cohort

 A year-long professional development program designed to equip Native leaders with knowledge and tools for Native Nation Building

 With a focus on Nation Building principles - sovereignty, capable governing institutions, cultural match, strategic orientation, and public-spirited leadership – members of NNI’s Tribal Professional Cohort will explore how to strengthen these critical elements of their nation as they work to lead change in their communities.

 The NNI TPC program was created in 2016 to respond to the realities, challenges, and opportunities of Tribal Professionals serving Native communities.
-The TPC program aims to deepen participants' commitment to growth, innovation, and networking.
+It aims to deepen participants' commitment to growth, innovation, and networking.
 Participants will strengthen their leadership skills, build their advocacy skills, cultivate a network of Tribal professionals who support each other's career growth - all while advancing their own professional, personal, and political capacity to tackle community challenges.

 Over the course of the year, cohort members will participate in interactive cohort events that include an orientation, January In Tucson (JIT) courses, seminars with NNI professionals, and networking opportunities throughout the year.
 Except for JIT, these events are largely virtual.
 They will:

 -Attend a virtual orientation designed to review the program, expectations and commitments, and a sneak peek at Native Nation Building.

 - JIT utilizes the UArizona’s Desire to Learn (D2L) platform for reading assignments, classroom assignments, and the final course assignment.
 Additionally, for the quarterly virtual seminars, Cohort members are required to have reliable access to the Internet and a computer/laptop/tablet to complete assignments and attend virtual sessions.

-- Completion of three courses garners credit towards a Continuing Education Certificate in Indigenous Governance from the Native Nations Institute.
+- Completion of 3 courses earns 3 credits towards a Continuing Education Certificate in Indigenous Governance from the Native Nations Institute.

 -Deepen their knowledge and skills in Native Nation Building through free quarterly seminars throughout the year (virtual via Zoom, 2.5 hours each).

 -Have the opportunity to learn from and connect with guest speakers that include experts, leaders, and practitioners in tribal governance.